Practical Experience with Stable Set and Coloring Relaxations

 Therefore, the clique partition number of $\overline{G}$ coincides with the chromatic number of $G$.
 Thus, it is legitimate to consider only the stable set and the coloring problem, as done here.

-The stable set and the coloring problem are both contained in Karp's original list of NP-complete problems~\cite{Karp72} from 1972.
+The stable set problem and the graph coloring problem are both contained in Karp's original list of NP-complete problems~\cite{Karp72} from 1972.
 Hence, unless P~=~NP, no polynomial time algorithm can solve these problems exactly.

 By definition, the inequality $\alpha(G) \leq \chi(\overline{G})$ holds for these NP-hard graph parameters.
 A well-known semidefinite relaxation for these parameters was introduced by Lovász in \cite{Lov:79}.
-The Lovász theta function, which can be computed to a fixed precision in polynomial time (see, for instance, Vandenberghe and Boyd \cite{VanBoyd}), provides a bound that separates the stability number of a graph $G$ and the chromatic number of its complement $\overline{G}$:
+The Lovász theta function, which can be computed to a fixed precision in polynomial time (see, for instance, Vandenberghe and Boyd \cite{VanBoyd}), provides a bound that separates the stability number of a graph $G$ and the chromatic number of its complement $\overline{G}$